Section 1 --- Name

 5.8 The Treasurer will manage and maintain invoices of the Executive Board.

-6.1 The Programming Chair will be responsible for organizing logistics of special events and planning along with assembling an itinerary by corresponding with the President/Vice-President.
+6.1 The Programming Chair and Programming Co-Chair, if appointed by the President/Advisor will be responsible for organizing logistics of special events and planning along with assembling an itinerary by corresponding with the President/Vice-President.

 7.1 The Marketing Chair and Marketing Co-Chair, if appointed by the President/Advisor, will be responsible for updating general members on events through weekly emails within 24 hours in advance of the General Body meeting.